Sources

 Primary label source for severe gastrointestinal adverse reactions, retinopathy language, and boxed-warning statements.

-FDA label: Wegovy (semaglutide) injection
+FDA label: Wegovy (semaglutide)

 NIDDK: Gastroparesis overview